emacsorphanage/git-gutter/README.md

 #### `git-gutter:stage-hunk`

 Stage current hunk.
 You can use this command like `git add -p`.
-This command is not supported for `Mercurial`.
+This command is supported only for `git`.

 #### `git-gutter:revert-hunk`